nicholasproietti/LGM/README.md

 `Light_Curve_Simulation` is the file in which we are trying to simulate an exoplant transit light curve (In Progress)

 `Kepler_Light_Curve_Reader` is the file which illustrates the learning journey of the authors to acquire, wrangle, explore, and use the Kepler data for modelling.
 Regression efforts using [Multi-layer Perceptron regressors](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html#sklearn.neural_network.MLPRegressor) start under the section *Working with Kepler Light Curve Data from Kepler Object of Interest (KOI) Table* in the code.
 This code currently uses KOI parameters of the exoplanet and the host star as inputs and exoplanet radii as outputs.
-Immediate future work will add light curves as inputs (In Progress).
+Immediate future work will add light curves as inputs and improve the regressors (In Progress).

 ### Notes
 When running these codes in Google Colab, some libraries may not be already installed (e.g. *lightkurve*, *astroquery*).
 To install the necessary libraries, run in a cell